soumyalakshmi06/order-processing-service/README.md

 ---

-# 🏁 10.
-Conclusion
+#  10. Conclusion

-This project demonstrates strong backend engineering skills through:

-- Well-structured architecture
-- Clear separation of concerns
+This project demonstrates Well-structured architecture and Clear separation of concerns with:
 - Reliable event-driven processing
 - Strong multi-tenant strategy
 - Clean and maintainable codebase